iterative/mlem.ai/content/docs/user-guide/remote-projects.md

 <admon type="note">

-In this page we will work with objects in Git repos, but the same operations apply to any location.
+In this page we will work with model objects in Git repos, but the same operations apply to any [object type] and location.

 </admon>

 [mlem objects]: /doc/user-guide/basic-concepts#mlem-objects
+[object type]: /doc/user-guide/basic-concepts#mlem-object-types

 ## Listing objects